pyru/FlipRobo-34/Customer Retention/README.md

 E-retail factors for customer activation and retention:
 A case study from Indian e-commerce customers

-Data Analysis has to perform which will influence the repeat purchase intention (loyalty) positively
+Data Analysis performed which would influence the repeat purchase intention (loyalty) positively